bwpows/blog/README.md

 #### Welcome to my pensonal blog
 #### The following is the content of the blog

-  Front-End Development：use Vue + VuetifyJS + Axios + Vuex
+  Front-End Development：Use Vue + VuetifyJS + Axios + Vuex

-  Back-End Development：use node + express + mongose
+  Back-End Development：Use node + express + mongose

   Server：2-Core 4G 6M lightweight application server